lucasrose/rn-url-resolver/readme.md

 ### Installation
 1. Install `npm install rn-url-resolver`
-2. If deep linking is necessary, add the correct associated domains & intent filters `tracking-link.example.com` to your `app.json`
+2. If deep linking is necessary, host the correct aasa for the subdomain and add the correct associated domains & intent filters ie. `tracking-link.example.com` to your `app.json`

 For iOS
 ```json